ddebeer/git-workshop_vib/concepts_dictionary.md

 1. Make sure you are added as a collaborator to the remote (github) repository
 2. clone the remote repository (ssh) and create a local repository
 3. make changes, stage, commit (with a good message) and push

+### Conflicts

+**when you cannot push (due to a conflict):**

+1. pull from the remote repository
+2. fix the conflicts if necessary ("merge")
+    - automatic diff visualizations help to see what is different, and what you can choose.

+3. commit the the results
+4. push to the remote repository

+#### Avoid conflicts by

+- always pulling before comitting/pushing
+- pull often
+- push often